oVirt/ovirt-site/source/blog/2017-02-23-up-and-running-with-ovirt-4-1-and-gluster-storage.html.md

 ## Running your first VM

-Since version 3.4, oVirt engine has come pre-configured with a public Glance instance managed by the oVirt project.
+oVirt engine comes pre-configured with a public Glance instance managed by the oVirt project.
 We'll tap this resource to launch our first VM.

 From the storage tab, you should see an "ovirt-image-repository" entry next to a little OpenStack logo.
 Clicking on this domain will bring up a menu of images available in this repository.
 Click on the "CirrOS" image (which is very small and perfect for testing) in the list and then click "Import," before hitting the OK button in the pop-up dialog to continue.